Martin-Flores1023/fa21-cse110-lab4/expose/javascript/part2.md

     that == does comparison without checking the datatype.
 While,
     === does the comparison but checks the datatype and will only return true if both the datatype and values are the same.
+16. The result will be an array that contains the value of each indeex * 2.
+    For example we pass in array [1,2,3,] and get output of [2,4,6].
+KEEP Adding more....
+17. Output is 1 4 3 2.